Section E: 11 Plus Appeals - Miscellaneous

 Firstly we gave everyone present a copy of his yr 4 and yr5 school reports and a copy of his letter stating his marks and actual grades on his recent interim SAT tests.
 Then I read the following;

-“As to why he did not score 121, in all honesty I don’t know."
+“As to why he didn’t achieve a qualifying score, in all honesty I don’t know."

 “With regard to **** as being suitable for a grammar school we believe he has the academic ability required.
 The head teacher’s summary gives the most up to date assessment of ****’s progress.
 It states he is in the top quarter of the top set in maths and English.
 Given that 4 children from his school passed the 11+ and one other has had a successful appeal that would place him alongside and presumably ahead of some children already deemed to be suitable for grammar school”.